brucedkyle/architectures/docs/sustainability/sustainablesupplychain.md

-# Sustainability
+# Sustainable supply chain

-Businesses are looking for sustainable supply chains.
+Businesses are looking for **sustainable supply chains**.
 Some of the questions they ask:

 - How can I ensure my products, vendors and partners along my supply chain are aligned with my sustainability goals?
 - Is my supply chain transparent and traceable?